j4kim/darts/README.md

 # Darts

-Simple and stupid Darts championship manager using PHP and MySQL.
+Simple and stupid Darts championship manager using PHP, HTMX and MySQL.

 ## Wireframe